 Here are some typical interview questions to help you prepare:

 Teen job interviews will probably include questions about working with others and a willingness to learn.
 It’s a good idea for you to prepare some examples of how you have worked with family members, school friends and teachers in the past.
 You can use anything from your life to highlight skills or experiences you already have – like sports teams, clubs, student councils, orchestras or even team project work in class.

 If you don’t know where to start, you can find plenty of advice on writing a CV, getting work experience and more here.

 It’s not always easy to find a paid job, but volunteering can provide similar and valuable experience that will look good on any future CV.
 It can be especially useful for a career where people skills are important.

 Understandably, there are restrictions on how, when and where you can work at sixteen.
 Here are the key things to know.

-During term time you can only work a maximum of 12 hours a week.
+During term time at 16, you can only work a maximum of 12 hours a week.
 This includes:

 • a maximum of 2 hours on school days and Sundays